Timothy Callaghan, PhD

 An Innovative Approach to Targeting Rural Communities in Public Health Funding

-The Centers for Disease Control launched a new initiative to address COVID-19 related health disparities and to advance health equity among underserved and at-risk populations.
+The Centers for Disease Control launched a new initiative to address COVID-19 related health disparities and to advance health among underserved and at-risk populations.
 This effort included state funding to address the needs of rural communities.
-This project is designed to better understand this initiative and its impact on rural health.
+This project was designed to better understand this initiative and its impact on rural health.

 Research center: Southwest Rural Health Research Center